Anne and Olivier Bernard in June 2015 during Vinexpo dinner at Domaine de Chevalier

 Domaine de Chevalier 1951 88p.

 Tasted in August 1990.
-An aromatic wine with lovely fruit showing some elegance.
+It is an aromatic wine with lovely fruit showing some elegance.
 Light and tasty.

 Domaine de Chevalier 1941 85p